danielealbano/uber-coding-challenge-departures-time/README.md

 ## Departures Time - Uber Coding Challenge

-This repository contains an implementation of the Departures Time coding challenge, it is hosted on a digital ocean droplet and can be reached at the following url (http://uber-coding-challenge.cloud.itechcon.it/).
+This repository contains an implementation of the Departures Time coding challenge, it is hosted on a digital ocean droplet and can be reached at the following urls https://uber-coding-challenge.cloud.itechcon.it/ and http://uber-coding-challenge.cloud.itechcon.it/.

 ### The Challenge